Canadian residents pay in Canadian funds at the exchange rate of 1.33

 The CRMA's mission is habitat restoration, and to clean up and protect the coasts, mangroves, and waterways of the Florida Keys.
 CRMA uses passive restoration techniques to reduce or eliminate the sources of degradation and permit enough recovery time to allow the site to naturally regenerate.

 Go behind the scenes at the Turtle Hospital and sea turtle rehabilitation area… perhaps even get a chance to feed the permanent residents!
-Relax on the beautiful beaches of Bahia Honda State Park.
-Feed the school of more than 100 tarpon at Robbie's.
-Witness tarpon actually rise up from the water in a powerful flash of silver and green to meet the fish as it leaves your hand.
+Relax on the beautiful beaches of Sombrero Beach.
+Feed the school of more than 100 tarpon at Robbie's Marina.
+Witness tarpon leap from the water in a powerful flash of silver and green to snag the fish food from your hand.

 Hop in and ride down to Key West, and explore the famous sunset celebration in Mallory Square and stroll down Duval Street.
 Take a selfie at the Southernmost Point and the lowest latitude land in the continental U.S.